intcreator/intcreator.com/public/data/pages/music.md

 # Music

-I offer a variety of services that can take song production from start to finish including producing, recording, mixing, mastering, and distribution.
+While my focus is on adding instrumentation to songs, I also offer a variety of services that can take song production from start to finish including producing, recording, mixing, mastering, and distribution.

 You can hear some work from my music project [Interlucid](https://interlucid.com/) on [major services](https://interlucid.com/links/self-aware.html) and [Bandcamp](https://interlucid.bandcamp.com/).
 I also remixed [this song](https://soundcloud.com/the-arts-3/so-much) into [this](https://interlucid.bandcamp.com/track/so-much-interlucid-remix).